 Viewer Gender Confusion: Even though 'Murray' is a male name, his long hair and purple top gives him a feminine appearance.

-Woolseyism: Occasionally attack name translations differ from the video games' to better fit the context of the card game move's effects; for example, "Nenriki" (literally "willpower") is "Confusion" in the video games (it has a chance of confusing the opponent) and "Psyshock" in the card game (it can cause paralysis).
+Occasionally attack name translations differ from the main video game series' to better fit the context of the card game move's effects; for example, "Nenriki" (literally "willpower") is "Confusion" in the video games (it has a chance of confusing the opponent) and "Psyshock" in the card game (it can cause paralysis).

 The Fan Translation of the sequel is one of the very rare examples to change character names, most likely so that the characters that debut in this game don't have names that stand out too much.
 Like in the main series but the unlike the first Trading Card Game, they are given Punny Names based on their specialty (so the Grass Fortress leader is Parker, the Water Fortress leader is Brooke, etc.)